ryu-raptor/mangamanager/README.md

 GUI frontends are planned.

-I hope you'll do your work more efficient using this.
+I hope you'll do your work more efficient with this tool.

 ## Milestones
 - [ ] Implement core management features.